Shiku-Kaito/Learning-from-Majority-Label-A-Novel-Problem-in-Multi-class-Multiple-Instance-Learning/README.md

 ```

 # Step1: Training the Counting Network.
+Training the Counting Network.
 The trained model is used as a pre-trained model in MPEM in the next step.
 ```
 python ./script_supplementary/main.py --non_pos_mask_rate 0.1 --module "Count" --temper1 0.1 --temper2 0.1 --dataset "cifar10" --classes 10 --is_evaluation 0
 ```

+# Step2: Majority Proportion Enhancement Module.
-# Step2: Training the model using bags in which the majority proportion has been enhanced by MPEM, with the removal ratio 'r' ranging from 0.1 to 1.0.
+Training the model using bags in which the majority proportion has been enhanced by MPEM, with the removal ratio 'r' ranging from 0.1 to 1.0.
 ```
 python ./script_supplementary/main.py --non_pos_mask_rate 0.1 --module "MPEM" --dataset "cifar10" --classes 10 --is_evaluation 0
 python ./script_supplementary/main.py --non_pos_mask_rate 0.2 --module "MPEM" --dataset "cifar10" --classes 10 --is_evaluation 0